Find the Hero in You

 Neurologically this stacks up.

-There are now studies that show that our brains build neuro pathways and actually physically change as we re-enforce emotions and express great passion about different things.
+Studies now show that our brains build neuro pathways and actually physically change as we reinforce emotions and express great passion about different things.

 The brain doesn’t understand a negative order.
 It just gravitates towards the dominant thought regardless of our desires.
 This is a time and opportunity in the world to build community and to reach out to touch the lives of those who we have not touched before.